sgodzheva/zoho-tests-selenium/src/Zoho.Tests.Selenium/Tests/Items/_TestCases.md

 - Click on the "+New" button
 - Select the "Service" radio button
 - Populate the item's name in the "Name" field (e.g. "End-to-end Testing Services")
-- Populate an amount in the "Selling Price" field (e.g. "100")
+- Populate the "Selling Price" field with an amount (e.g. "100")
 - Click the "Save" button

 Expected Results: